sophiehicks1/workflow.vim/README.md

 Hopefully this is pretty obvious.
 Whenever you open a file using the `:Journal` command, the resulting buffer will have a mapping in normal mode which counts the number of words in the file.
-This also works with 'imap', 'inoremap', 'nnoremap', 'cmap' and 'cnoremap'.
+This also works with 'imap', 'inoremap', 'nnoremap', 'cmap', 'cnoremap' and 'iabbrev'.

 ## Templates